 Scalability or Bust in Clinical Research

 This concludes our five-part blog series on the most important characteristics of a unified technology platform.
-Read about the other four characteristics we have previously discussed about in this blog series: interoperability, collaboration, single-source of truth, security and privacy.
+Read about the other four characteristics in this blog series: interoperability, collaboration, single-source of truth, security and privacy.

 Failures to handle sudden increases in web traffic, either during a Black Friday sales event or while streaming a popular TV show on a mobile app, never fail to make the headlines and cost companies millions of dollars to recover from.
 These failures are almost always due to a web platform’s inability to scale appropriately and meet demand.